splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 Redis
 ---------------------------------------------------

-Redis Server - CPU continuously near limit
+Redis Server - CPU Continuously near limit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Description: Alerts when Redis CPU usage exceeds the threshold for 80% of the last 10 minutes.
 The alert clears when Redis CPU usage drops below the clear threshold for 100% of the last 10 minutes.
 - SignalFlow function: See the function in the :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/infra/db/redis.flow#L6>` repository on GitHub.